19h/Titanium.GAnalytics/README.md

 Titanium.GAnalytics
 ===================

 Google Analytics for Titanium.
-Without Copyright-Bullshit, use it where ever you want.
+Without Copyright-Bullshit, use it wherever you want.

 ## -- Getting started --